Soliman162/meta-rpiCtrl/README.md

 # README: Creating a Yocto Image for Raspberry Pi 3 b+

-This README provides step-by-step instructions for creating a Yocto image to control a Raspberry Pi device.
+This README provides step-by-step instructions for creating a Yocto image to Control raspberry pi using socket programming.

 ## Prerequisites